-Refer to Legends on Recommended Future Land Use, Future Transportation Network, and Public Facilities and and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.
+Policy Area shown in white on maps below.
+Refer to Legends on Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.

 - 1. Allow moderate density residential (up to 22 DUA) uses.
-As new development and redevelopment occurs maintain at least two residential building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings. - 2.
+As new development and redevelopment occurs, encourage a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.). - 2.
 Civic/Institutional uses, such as the continued use of the nursing home, are appropriate.

 - 3. Integrate landscaping and open space into new development, consistent with the existing character of the area. - 4.
-Development can be up to 4 stories in height. - 5.
+Development should be sensitive to the character, views, and privacy of existing neighborhoods.
+Base height adjacent to existing neighborhoods should be no greater than 4 stories and incrementally increase in height away from the neighborhood.\ (\ refer to Volume 3: Implementation Guide for further guidance) - 5.
 Development should create a cohesive corridor along N. Tryon St., but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St.
+See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St.